yekaizhou/mppi/README.md

 - Employing NGLViewer, scripts mppi.js and mppi.php are designed to project the protein interaction structures in one-to-many manner.

-Step-by-step installation instruction is at the [tutorial](https://github.com/yekaizhou/mppi/blob/main/tutorial.pdf).
+Step-by-step installation instruction is at [implement](https://github.com/yekaizhou/mppi/blob/main/implement).

 ---
 ### Dependencies